Tuplanolla/adom-tas/README.md

 	[user@arch adom-tas]$ doxygen

-Run the launcher to generate a template configuration file:
+Run the launcher to generate a template configuration file in the current working directory:

 	[user@arch adom-tas]$ bin/adom-tas